oracle-livelabs/adb/shared/adb-ai-web-app/openapi-integration/openapi-integration.md

 OpenAPI is a specification for building and documenting APIs.
 It allows developers to describe the structure of their APIs in a standardized format using JSON or YAML, making it easier to understand and work with APIs.
 OpenAPI specifications can be used to generate interactive documentation, client libraries, and server stubs, streamlining the API development process.
 There are many tools that you can use with OpenAPI, including Swagger, Postman, and more.

 It's easy to use OpenAPI with Autonomous Database RESTful development.
 Autonomous Database supports the OpenAPI 3.0 specification, allowing you to both import and export your API modules.
 This gives you flexibility in your API development:
-1. Create your API modules in Autonomous Database, export their definitions, and then document them using your API tools
+1. Create your API modules in Autonomous Database, export their definitions, and then document them using your API tools.
 2. Design your RESTful services in your OpenAPI tool and then import those definitions into Autonomous Database.
 Complete the API implementation in Autonomous Database's API design tool.

 This lab will show you how to view and test your APIs using OpenAPI.
 We'll need to capture the endpoint URLs in order to update our web app in the next lab.